kurma-roy/Excel/README.md

 # Excel
-In this file you can find out basic EXCEL cleaning techniques which helpful in data analysis.
+In Excel - You can find out EXCEL cleaning, transformation & analyzing techniques in data analysis.